Muji1997/Pandas-Challenge/README.md

 - School data is provided in a CSV file (`Resources/schools_complete.csv`).
 - Student data is provided in a CSV file (`Resources/students_complete.csv`).

-Ensure that these data files are in the same directory as the script, or provide the appropriate file paths in the script.

-For further details about the analysis and the code, refer to the comments and explanations within the script.

-Please don't hesitate to reach out if you have any questions or require additional assistance with running this comprehensive school district analysis.

----